canvasxyz/teekit/DEPLOY-BUILDER.md

 scripts/test_local.sh
 ```

-This will start qemu with the tdx-debian image, and bind a serial
+This will start qemu with the kettle-vm image, and bind a serial
 console which you can use to watch the machine boot.
 If you have used
 a `devtools` profile, it will also start an ssh server on port 2222.